-On the other hand, a celebrated theorem of Kuiper \cite{kuiper} states that the 4-sphere $S^4$ is the only compact, simply-connected 4-manifold with a LCF metric.
-Since $S^4$ is not a complex manifold, a compact complex surface with a LCF metric cannot be simply connected.
-Now, let us start analyzing the above list.
+\ni According to the first theorem, the 4-sphere $S^4$ is the only compact, simply- connected 4-manifold with an LCF metric.
+Since $S^4$ is not a complex manifold, a compact complex surface with an LCF metric cannot be simply connected.
+Now, let us analyze the above list.

 The first case is a minimal rational surface.
 A surface is called \emph{rational} if and only if it is birationally equivalent to the complex projective plane.
-The possibilities for the minimal models are the complex projective plane $\mbb{CP}_2$ and the Hirzebruch surfaces $\mbb F_n=\mbb P(\mbb O \oplus \mbb O_{\mbb{CP}_1} (n))$ for $n=0,2,3 \dots$ (see \cite{bpv}).
+The possibilities for the minimal models are the complex projective plane $\mbb{CP}_2$ and the Hirzebruch surfaces $\mbb F_n=\mbb P(\mco \oplus \mco_{\mbb{CP}_1} (n))$ for $n=0,2,3 \dots$ (see \cite{bpv}).
 The Hirzebruch surfaces fall into two distinct smooth topological types $S^2 \times S^2$ and $\mbb{CP}_2\sharp\,\overline{\mbb{CP}}_2$ determined by parity of $n$ (see \cite{hirz}).
 Both of these types are simply-connected, as is $\mbb{CP}_2$.
-Thus, they cannot admit a LCF metric by Kuiper's theorem.
+Thus, they cannot admit an LCF metric by Kuiper's theorem.

 The second item in the list is the minimal surfaces of class VII.
 These surfaces are characterized by their Kodaira dimension $\kappa=-\infty$ and Betti number $b_1=1$ (therefore, they are not simply-connected).
 Furthermore their Chern numbers satisfy $c_1^2\leq 0$ and $c_2\geq 0$.
-Combining with the identity for LCF complex surfaces, we reach at the conclusion that $\chi=0$.
+Combining with the identity for LCF complex surfaces, we reach the conclusion that $\chi=0$.
 Since $b_1=1$, we can compute the second Betti number as follows, Class VII minimal surfaces of vanishing second Betti number are classified by Bogomolov in \cite{bogomolov1,bogomolov2}: Hopf surfaces and Inoue surfaces are the only two possibilities.
 A surface is called a {\em Hopf surface} if its universal cover is biholomorphic to $\mbb C^2-0$.
 The other possibility are {\em Inoue surfaces} with $b_2=0$.
 Their universal cover is biholomorphic to $\mbb C \times \mbb H$, i.e. complex line times the hyperbolic disk.